-• For cases in which a provider indicates, or the IGA partner determines, that following the standard timeframe could seriously jeopardize the enrollee's life or health or ability to attain, maintain or regain maximum function, the IGA partner must make an expedited authorization decision and provide notice as expeditiously as the enrollee's health condition requires and no later than three working days after receipt of the request for service.
-(For contracts after January 1, 2018, the timeframe for expedited decisions will be within 72 hours after receipt of the requested service).
-The three days may be extended by up to 14 additional calendar days if the enrollee requests the extension, or if the IGA partner justifies to DVHA a need for additional information and how the extension is in the enrollee's interest.
-If the pre-authorization timeframe is extended, DVHA or its IGA partner must notify the enrollee of the extension, the reason for the extension and the enrollee's rights to appeal this decision.
+• For cases in which a provider indicates, or the IGA partner determines, that following the standard timeframe could seriously jeopardize the enrollee's life or health or ability to attain, maintain or regain maximum function, the IGA partner must make an expedited authorization decision and provide notice as expeditiously as the enrollee's health condition requires and no later than 72 hours after receipt of the request for service.
+The 72 hours may be extended by up to 14 additional calendar days if the enrollee requests the extension, or if the IGA partner justifies to DVHA a need for additional information and how the extension is in the enrollee's interest.
+If the preauthorization timeframe is extended, DVHA or its IGA partner must notify the enrollee of the extension, the reason for the extension and the enrollee's rights to appeal this decision.